-Programming: Currently, the SIUE Sexual Assault Awareness and Prevention Task Force holds an annual Sexual Assault Awareness Week in April, which has been designated Sexual Assault Awareness Month (SAAM) in the United States.
+Currently, the SIUE Sexual Assault Awareness and Prevention Task Force holds an annual Sexual Assault Awareness Week in April, which has been designated Sexual Assault Awareness Month (SAAM) in the United States.
+Other events are planned periodically throughout the academic year.

 Above: Equipment used by the SIUE Police Department to provide a Rape